Penne Davidson wrote asking for help with a song from Taiwan. Here’s what she wrote:

 If anyone can help with the correct text and/or translation, please email me or comment below.

 This article was posted on Wednesday, August 12th, 2020 at 5:11 pm and is filed under Children's Songs, China, Chinese, Countries & Cultures, Languages, Mama Lisa, Mandarin, Questions, Readers Questions, Taiwan.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply